CI/CD Workflows

 Rerun & Cancel

-- Rerun — restart a failed pipeline from the failed job or from the beginning.
+- Rerun — restart a failed workflow run from the failed job or from the beginning.

-- Cancel — stop a running pipeline immediately.
+- Cancel — stop a running workflow immediately.
 All in-progress jobs are terminated.

 Manual Dispatch